ami-arkhan/study/codes/algorithm/prim/README.md

 # Problem:
-In an undirected graph find minimum spanning tree from source vertex.
+In an undirected graph find minimum spanning tree from source vertex using Prim's Algorithm.